 Before implementing a Patient Portal, try to get some feedback from the people who will be using it— the patients.
 Distributing a short survey in the waiting area will not only help determine what the patients need from the Portal, it will also provide an opportunity to introduce it and future changes.
 After receiving responses from the survey, determine what areas patients will use, and design the Portal with those in mind.
 If paper and pen are too cumbersome, utilize social media.
 Post a quick poll and get feedback that way.

-The easiest way to get patients to use the Patient Portal is to make sure it offers practical features such as patient reminders, letting healthcare patients pay online, and patient forms.
+The easiest way to get patients to use the Patient Portal is to make sure it offers practical features such as letting healthcare patients pay online, and patient forms.
 Features that save your patients time are valuable and increase the likelihood they will use the patient portal.
 Online scheduling, prescription refills, and referral forms are also features that drive up the convenience factor for patients.
 Including these in your Portal is a good idea because they are practical and handy for the patient.

 Some offices may offer an incentive for first time portal users.
 This is beneficial because it can get users that may not have explored it otherwise on board and trying it.
 Offering a coupon for services after or having a raffle for goods may be an incentive for using the Portal that works in your office.
 Picking a random winner from patients that used the online scheduling feature can also be a good way to encourage Portal use.